EgorZakharov97/EgorZakharov.github.io/README.md

 # Custom sections
 In case you may need a custom section which is not provided by default, or you want to modify the appearance of existing one, you have this functionality as well.

-In this example you will see how to bring new section called **Skills**.
+In this example, you will see how to bring a new section called **Skills**.

 In order to create a new custom section **Skills** you need:
 * Create a folder `_includes` at the root of the project